-In the last few years I have become a bit obsessed by human behaviour and why we impose so many harsh and difficult expectations on ourselves.
+In the last few years, I have become a bit obsessed with human behavior and why we impose so many harsh and difficult expectations on ourselves.
 Here are some standards or metrics of success I realized I imposed on myself, with the help of my parents and peers of course, and now question wholeheartedly with a solid 'why the fuck!!??':

 - Go straight to university out of high school (because that was expected of me)

 - Work in my father’s company (also a not so unspoken expectation)